trueadm/ripple/website/docs/guide/bindings.md

   their values to the array.
 - **Radio buttons**: The tracked value should be a single value matching one of the radio button values.
+- **Static values only**: The `value` attribute of inputs should be static.
+  Dynamic/reactive value attributes are not supported.
+If you need to change input values dynamically, you must manually update both the tracked value and the checkbox states.
-- Ripple's `bindGroup` doesn't require inputs to be in the same component since it uses per-binding instance groups.
+- **Per-binding instances**: Ripple's `bindGroup` doesn't require inputs to be in the same component since it uses per-binding instance groups.
   :::